marcello-a/myDealz_scraper_firebase/README.md

 ## AP 6 Keywords
 - [ ] Search for specified keywords
-    - Wintersale and so an
+    - Wintersale and so on
     - Send mail which product groups are handy to buy now

 ## AP 7 READ ME